apache/calcite/site/_docs/howto.md

 * Set up signing keys as described above.
 * Make sure you are using JDK 8 (not 9 or 10).
 * Make sure `master` branch and `site` branch are in sync, i.e. there is no commit on `site` that has not been applied also to `master`.
-  This can be achieved by doing `git switch site && git rebase --empty=drop master && git switch master && git reset --hard site`.
+If you spot missing commits then port them to `master`.
 * Check that `README` and `site/_docs/howto.md` have the correct version number.
 * Check that `site/_docs/howto.md` has the correct Gradle version.
 * Check that `NOTICE` has the current copyright year.